Quick Ways To Save On Electricity

 - For those who experience winter, read up on how to save on your heating costs.
 This is important because heaters are big electricity-guzzlers.

 - Unplug your appliances when not in use specially televisions, computers and VCR’s.
 Simply turning it off is not enough because these items still use electricity when on stand-by mode.
-Too lazy to unplug every cord?
-Use a power strip extension cord that has a switch to simultaneously cut the electricity to these appliances.

 - Use a fabric conditioner so you don’t have to iron most of your clothes, specially those you just wear at home.
 Furthermore, iron your clothes in bulk.